 - Calendar last updated:

 About Tim Horn

 My two siblings and I grew up in Ohio.
 Our family purchased the cottage in the early 70's when our mother was a teacher, and we spent the summers of our youth at the cottage, swimming, fishing and boating.

-Steve Horn purchased this cottage in 1973
+Tim Horn purchased this Cottage in 1973

 We spent our summers at the cottage, but now that we live so far away, we are unable to visit as often as we'd like.
 It holds such cherished memories that we can't bear to sell the place, so have decided to rent it during the weeks that it would otherwise go unused.

 The Severn River offers the unique opportunity to endlessly explore the river in either direction, while maintaining the overall look and feel of a lake.
 When you hear the word 'river' many people immediately assume there is a strong current and moving water.
 There of course is a current but it is only detectable in the few, narrow areas of the river.
 At our location the river is about a quarter mile wide with no noticeable current.
 Our cottage is on a protected cove which offers cover from the wind and waves of more open water locations.

 Very nice setting.
 Cottage is old school with retro furnishings.
 Not suitable for swimming, in a very weedy bay.
 Great fishing.
 Could use some updating, but overall happy with the experience there!

 Many of the furnishings are from 1967 when the cottage was built.
 There is a certain charm that comes with that, but we are planning some upgrades to the kitchen soon.
 The bathroom was remodeled a few years ago.

 As for swimming, our cove is too weedy and shallow for a good swim.
 Guests are welcome to use the Edwards' floating swim dock, anchored in deep water.
 It is just a short canoe ride away, and is available anytime.